DASH 2024: Guide to Datadog's Newest Announcements for Applications | Datadog

 Maintain service visibility within usage budgets with adaptive ingestion sampling

 When collecting distributed traces from your services, finding a balance between the volume of spans to ingest to get sufficient visibility on your environments and staying within your budgeted usage can be a challenge.
 To help solve that issue, Datadog now offers adaptive ingestion sampling.
 Datadog will automatically adjust sampling rates across specified services and endpoints to hit your budget at the end of the month while maintaining visibility into low traffic resources that can be missed with standard sampling strategies.
-APM adaptive sampling rates are now in private beta.
+APM adaptive sampling rates are now in Preview.
 Fill out this form to request access to this feature.

 Visualize distributed traces on a timeline with the trace waterfall view